jelsonjay/object-oriented-js/README.md

-# object-oriented-js
+# Object Oriented JavaScript
- Function Object Oriented JavaScript
+ This min project show the constructors (under the hood) with prototype inheritance